-Everyone wants to do the right thing when thinking of breeding with their bitch and it is only natural you to be concerned that they are doing all you can to ensure the health of the mother and pups.
-It certainly is very useful and reassuring to read up on what to expect, but really it is simple common sense that is the most important thing to bear in mind when taking care of the in-whelp bitch.
+Everyone wants to do the right thing when thinking of breeding and it is only natural you to be concerned that they are doing all you can to ensure the health of the mother and pups.
+It certainly is very useful and reassuring to read up on what to expect they are pregnant and whelping.
+But really simple common sense is the most important thing to bear in mind when taking care of the in-whelp bitch.

 Try to plan ahead, even before the mating, by making sure that the bitch is in the best possible health before she is mated, as good general health will affect the overall fitness and robustness of the mother and her pups later on.